-- P/E Global FX Alpha Fund, and - · Winton Global Alpha Fund.
+- FORT Global Trend Fund, and - P/E Global FX Alpha Fund.

-The PDS for the Fund and each Significant Underlying Fund are available at macquarie.com.au/pds.
+The PDS for the Fund and each Significant Underlying Fund are available at macquarieim.com/pds.

 The following pages set out the disclosure that ASIC requires responsible entities of fund of hedge funds to provide on their significant underlying funds.
 A copy of ASIC Regulatory Guide 240 dated October 2013 (as may be amended, supplemented or replaced from time to time) is available from www.asic.gov.au.